harrymayr/Zendure-HA/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
-title: ''
+description: Request a feature
+title: "[Feature] <Replace this part>"
-labels: ''
+labels:
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+  - "feature request"
+body:
+  - type: textarea
+    id: description
+    attributes:
+      label: Describe the feature
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      description: A clear and concise description of what the feature is

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+    validations:
+      required: true
+  - type: dropdown
+    id: device
+    attributes:
+      label: What device is this for?
+      options:
+        - SF2400 AC
+        - SF800 Pro
+        - SF800
+        - Hyper2000
+        - Hub2000
+        - Hub1200
+        - Ace1500
+        - Aio2400
+        - SuperBase V6400
+        - Zendure Manager
+    validations:
+      required: true
+  - type: textarea
+    id: other
+    attributes:
+      label: Other Information
+      description: Anything else we should know?